 - A yard is 36″ of fabric lengthwise.
 The width of fabric differs, however, ranging from around 40″-60″.
 Most fabric comes in two common sizes: 45″ and 60.”
 You can find the width noted on the end of the bolt of fabric (if buying in person) or in the fabric description (if buying online).
 The amount of fabric you need to buy for a project will depend upon how wide the fabric is.
 On most pattern envelopes, the amount of fabric needed is noted for both 45″ fabric and 60″ fabric.

 - When a pattern mentions the grainline, it means the line that runs parallel to the selvage (pronounced “salvage”).
 When fabric comes off the roll or bolt, the top and bottom edge will probably be white and may have information about the fabric printed on it.
 These edges are the selvage.

 Most patterns will include a long arrow labeled “Grainline.”
 Align this so that it is parallel with the selvage (I should have tilted my pattern piece slightly to the left here).
 If you don’t pay attention to grainlines, you may end up with something wonky, stretched, or with a seam that won’t stop puckering.
 See a more detailed discussion of grainlines here.

 I hope these tips are helpful!
+See also my post on Sewing Tools That Make Your Life Easier.
 Let me know if there’s anything important I left out.